Huge News About Draymond Green

 Golden State Warriors star Draymond Green is joining Turner Sports, and the announcement can be seen from the tweet that is embedded below from the Twitter account of TurnerSportsPR.

-Many players after they have retired join media network, but the uniqueness of the deal is that he is an active player in his career right now.
+Many players after they have retired join media networks, but the uniqueness of the deal is that he is an active player in his career right now.

 Green is 31-years-old and is in his tenth NBA season.